Menu Menu

 As always, your Pall Mall radiographer and doctor will make choices based on your unique anatomy and circumstances, to determine the best way forward.

-Whether you've been feeling under the weather or want to keep tabs on a pre-existing condition, a private CT Scan with Pall Mall can give you clear and concise answers - without the long wait.
+Whether you've been feeling under the weather or want to monitor a pre-existing condition, a private CT Scan with Pall Mall can give you clear and concise answers - without the long wait.

 In this section, we'll look at some of the most common procedures our CT Scan is capable of, giving you a little more insight into how our private service could benefit you and your family.